opencadc/caom2/README.md

 # caom2service

 Common Archive Observation Model service implementation libraries.
+The master branch is now updated to work with DALI-1.1 (cadc-dali-1.1) and TAP-1.1 (cadc-tap-server-1.1).
+The other services that use the CAOM TAP service also assume TAP-1.1.

 ## CAOM TAP service